Amund-Ring/Meditations-Showcase/README.md

 - **Elegant Carousel Interface**: Each section in the 12 books of Meditations is presented in a simple, swipeable carousel for easy reading.
 - **Customizable Reading Experience**: Choose from six font styles and adjust the font size to suit your preferences.
 - **Favorite Sections**: Mark your favorite passages with a heart and easily access them from the favorites page.
 - **User-Friendly Navigation**: Seamlessly swipe between sections, or jump to any chapter using the intuitive contents list.
-Favorites are highlighted with golden touches to ensure they stand out.
+Favorites are highlighted with a golden color to make them stand out.

 ---